Graduate Center, City University of New York

-- "Content and Inference", PowerPoint presentation at First CUNY-Milan Interdisciplinary Workshop in Philosophy (on belief), February 2018; abstract.
+- "Content and Inference", very much revised and expanded from a PowerPoint presentation at First CUNY-Milan Interdisciplinary Workshop in Philosophy (on belief), February 2018; abstract.

 - "Qualities and Consciousness", PowerPoint presentation for Symposium on Sensation, Southern Society for Philosophy and Psychology, March 2018.

 - "Consciousness and Metacognition", PowerPoint for Symposium, "Linking Metacognition, Predictive Coding, and Consciousness," Association for the Scientific Study of Consciousness, Buenos Aires, June 2016 (including several slides omitted there because of time).

-- "Sensory Modalities and Quality Spaces", PowerPoint for Universidad Nacional Autónoma de México (UNAM), Mexico City, October 2016, and the Rutgers-Barnard-Columbia Mind Workshop, July 2016.
+- "Sensory Modalities and Quality Spaces", PowerPoint for Universidad Nacional Autónoma de México (UNAM), Mexico City, October 2016, slightly revised for the Rutgers-Barnard-Columbia Mind Workshop, July 2016.

 Revised version of "A Quality-Space Theory of the Modalities," Berlin School of Mind and Brain, November 2015 (abstract), in turn revised from "Individuating the Modalities," Conference on Olfaction, University of Antwerp Centre for Philosophical Psychology, December 2013.